alkampfergit/personal-blog/codewrecks/content/post/old/2010/01/log-warning-and-errors-in-a-custom-action.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image_thumb23.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image23.png)

-These two methods permit you to log warnings and errors during a custom build action execution, letâ€™s see how they affect the output.
+These two methods permit you to log warnings and errors during a custom build action execution, let's see how they affect the output.
 First of all you can verify that when you log an error the build partially succeeds

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image_thumb24.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image24.png)